Sunday Evening Musing

 But Judaism (and Christianity) are different.
 God is personal.
 Jacob wrestles with God at Bethel and gets a name change.
 “Your name shall no longer be called Jacob, but Israel, for you have striven with God and with men, and have prevailed.”
 (Gen. 32:28) “Israel” eventually becomes the name and the character of a people–a people that strives with God.
 To “strive with God” means many things but among them is this simple fact, to strive with God takes effort.

 And that effort often takes the shape of thanksgiving, and praise, and worship but also questioning, and doubting, and believing, and conversing, and weeping.
 At times, it involves lament.

-Lament is defined as the expression of grief and deep sorrow and pain the travels the ridges of despair.
+Lament is defined as the expression of grief and deep sorrow and pain the travels the ridge lines of despair.

 One of the debilitating effects of the new age of Twitter™, FaceBook™, Instagram™, Snapchat™, LinkedIn™, etc. is that it makes it possible for all of us to pour out our complaints to one another rather than to God.
 Instead of crying, I mean really crying out to God (with tears and agony of soul), we take the short cut and cry out our frustrations and fears and anxieties to one another and end up short-circuiting our own spiritual development and our own path to wholeness.

 Instead of taking our pain to God, we take the relief valve of horizontal complaint through various social media platforms and get a momentary release but ultimately no real help.
 But real help, real relief can only come from a vertical direction.
 We must look up.
 We must look to Him.